MECLabTUDA/Super_Selfish/README.md

 - Boostrap Your Own Latent (CL via BN) https://arxiv.org/pdf/2006.07733.pdf
   (No negatives, Augmentation task, Target and Projection head, 2 Backbones,No Temperature)
 - PIRL https://arxiv.org/abs/1912.01991
-  (Memory Bank, Augmentation + Jigsaw Task, Target and Projection Head, 1 Backbone, Temperature) Jigsaw processed at once for performance and simplicity
+  (Memory Bank, Augmentation + Jigsaw Task, Target and Projection Head, 1 Backbone, Temperature)

-## Remarks
-- If not precisley stated in a paper, we use the CPC image augmentations.
-Some augmentations or implementation details may be different to the original papers as we aim for a comparable unified framework.
-- We use an EfficientNet https://github.com/lukemelas/EfficientNet-PyTorch implementation as the defaul backbone/feature extractor.
-We use a customized version that can be switched from batch norm to layer norm.
+  Jigsaw processed at once for performance and simplicity.

 ## Usage
 Training is as easy as: